MoNezhadali/database_engineering/04-Database-Indexing.md

 ```

 Then mark the location `4` in your array as 1.
 Then if somebody else asks for the username `ali` it will return 1, then you go query the database.
 If it returns 0, you're sure it does not exist.
 You can also run several of these hash functions to reduce the odds of false-positves.

+## Working with billion-row table

+Let's say you have a table with two rows (he-who-follows, and he-who-is-followed in instagram).
+How would you tackle this huge database queries? e.g. if some user is following another.

+1. Brute-force: multi-threading, parallel-computing, etc.

+2. Avoiding parts of the table: e.g. using indexing

+3. Partitioning: horizontal partitioning of the table based on some keys.
+It can be combined with indexing for improved efficiency.

+4. Sharding: distributing different portions of data across multiple databases or servers (shards). (as opposed to partitioning which happens in one database)

+5. Another way to tackle it is to avoid the billion-row table altogether, e.g. storing the followers of each user as a json input in the profile table.
+(Maybe it is even the first choice!)